 No matter what your business is, in today’s digital world, being without key IT systems or business data is almost guaranteed to cause significant disruption.
-While hardware can be repaired or replaced, data, the life blood of a business, is not so easily recovered unless suitable plans and policies are in place.
+While hardware such as computers, laptops and mobile phones can be repaired or replaced, data, the life blood of a business, is not so easily recovered unless suitable plans and policies are in place.
 Understanding your backup policy (the solution you have in place) and being familiar with the terms; Disaster Recovery (DR), Business Continuity (BC), Recovery Time Objective (RTO) and Recovery Point Objective (RPO) is critical for any successful business looking to limit downtime.

 What we can take away from 2015 is that system disruption and downtime costs a lot more than just money… it damages your brand and reputation.
 In today’s world where we live and shout about everything on Social Media, can your business afford not to stay ahead?

 1. Do you have a comprehensive backup solution in place?
 If so, what is it?